-MR/Quality in charge perceives the need for the amendment to this manual based on adequacy audit report, mistake/corrections during review by any holder, system change and amendment to reference ISO standard or any change in the organization affecting system described in this manual.
+MR/Quality in charge perceives the need for the amendment to this manual based on the adequacy audit report, mistake/corrections during review by any holder, system change, and an amendment to reference ISO standard or any change in the organization affecting system described in this manual.
 Amendments to this manual are recorded in the Amendment list (After Amendment).

 Controlled copyholders of this manual should ensure that the obsolete pages are removed & destroyed and revised pages are inserted in the Manual at appropriate places.
-Management Representative / Quality In charge maintains one copy of the obsolete version of revised pages at the time of each amendment for reference purpose and having the OBSOLETE stamp in RED colour.
-When the Rev. No. Of Amendment sheet reaches 09, or in case an amendment to ISO standard is released, the entire manual will be reissued and bear next serial number of issue no. No details of amendments to earlier issue and recorded in amendment list for the new issue.
+Management Representative / Quality In-charge maintains one copy of the obsolete version of revised pages at the time of each amendment for reference purposes and having the OBSOLETE stamp in RED color.
+When the Rev. No. Of the Amendment, sheet reaches 09, or in case an amendment to ISO standard is released, the entire manual will be reissued and bear the next serial number of issue no. No details of amendments to earlier issue and recorded in amendment list for the new issue.

 Numbering Logic Of Quality System Manual :

 The numbering logic of this quality system manual will be as described here: